PLCnext/PLCnext_RT_Datalogger/getting-started/Part-04/README.md

 		bool bRet = false;

-		m_pDataLoggerService = ServiceManager::GetService<IDataLoggerService>();     //get IDataLoggerService
+		m_pDataLoggerService = ServiceManager::GetService<IDataLoggerService2>();     //get IDataLoggerService2

 		if(m_pDataLoggerService != NULL) //if IDataLoggerService is valid {
 		 //////////////////////////////////////////////////////////////////////////////
 		 //This is the ListSessionNames service call of DataLogger service.          //
 		 //The service call Queries names of sessions, started by DataLogger Service.//
 		 //////////////////////////////////////////////////////////////////////////////

 		 //Result vector of sessions names started by DataLogger Service std::vector<Arp::String> sessions;

-			this->m_pDataLoggerService->ListSessionNames(IDataLoggerService::ListSessionNamesResultDelegate::create([&](IRscReadEnumerator<RscString<512>> &enumerator)
+		 this->m_pDataLoggerService->ListSessionNames(IDataLoggerService2::ListSessionNamesResultDelegate::create([&](IRscReadEnumerator<RscString<512>> &enumerator)
 		 {
 			size_t nVariables = enumerator.BeginRead();
 			sessions.reserve(nVariables);
 			RscString<512> current;
 			while(enumerator.ReadNext(current))
 			{
 				sessions.push_back(current.CStr());
 				Log::Info("[CppDataLoggerComponent] Session-Name inside DataLoggerServices is: {0}", current.CStr());
 			}
 			enumerator.EndRead();
 		}));

 		//////////////////////////////////////////////////////////////////////////
 		//This is the GetLoggedVariables service call of DataLogger service.    //
 		//The service call Queries all info about logged variables of a session.//
 		//////////////////////////////////////////////////////////////////////////

 		//Name of session to query logged variables Arp::String sessionname = sessions[0] ; // The array element "sessions[0]" contains the current session name, the content is set by Service Call "ListSessionNames"

 		//Result vector of Logged variables
 		std::vector<Arp::Plc::Gds::Services::VariableInfo> VariableInfos;

 		//Vector for Variable Names, sorted by name.
 This vector will be necessary in the next part of this article std::vector<Arp::String> CountingVariableNames = {};

-			ErrorCode error = this->m_pDataLoggerService->GetLoggedVariables(sessionname, IDataLoggerService::GetLoggedVariablesInfosDelegate::create([&](IRscReadEnumerator<Arp::Plc::Gds::Services::VariableInfo> &enumerator)
+		ErrorCode error = this->m_pDataLoggerService->GetLoggedVariables(sessionname, IDataLoggerService2::GetLoggedVariablesInfosDelegate::create([&](IRscReadEnumerator<Arp::Plc::Gds::Services::VariableInfo> &enumerator)
 		{
 			size_t nVariables = enumerator.BeginRead();
 			VariableInfos.reserve(nVariables);
 			VariableInfo current;

 			std::vector<std::string> stringarray; //this is the temp-vector for sorting of variables

 			while (enumerator.ReadNext(current))
 			{
 				stringarray.push_back(Arp::String(current.Name)); //copy the Log-Vaiable-Name and Event-Variable-Name to this vector

 				VariableInfos.push_back(current); //save all information about logg-variables in this vector (only for information in output.log data)
 				Log::Info("[CppDataLoggerComponent] Returned list of variables contain {0}, {1}", current.Name, current.Type);
 			}
 			enumerator.EndRead();

 			std::sort(stringarray.begin(), stringarray.end()); //sort the names in the string array by name

 			int iCnt=0;
 			for (const auto& km : stringarray) //if the names are sorted, store it in the CountingVariableNames-Vector (as parameter for the method "ReadVariablesDataToByte which will be implemented in the next part)"
 			{
 				CountingVariableNames.push_back(Arp::String(stringarray[iCnt]));
 				Log::Info("[CppDataLoggerComponent] Returned list of sorted variables contain {0}", CountingVariableNames[iCnt].CStr());
 				iCnt++;
 			}
 		}));

 			//////////////////////////////////////////////////////////////////////////////
 			//This is the GetSessionNames service call of DataLogger service. 		    //